josh-works/battleship/readme.md

 Since I didn't add test for all these methods, I'm marking them all as `private`.
 Here's what that looks like:

 https://github.com/josh-works/battleship/commit/b914521

+## Sidebar on the instructions for `valid_placement?`

+I didn't read the rest of the instructions for valid placement.
+I didn't read about `Ordinal Values`, or `Ranges`.
+Nor did I use `each_cons`.
+I used `all?` and `each_with_index`.

+You can do whatever you want, but I'm perfectly satisifed with my solution.

+I also did indeed do all of my testing of `valid_placement?` in a single test - but handled it as seperate test cases within it.

+Again, do what you'd like.

+I think this took me about 30 minutes, I'm calling it here for now, again.
+I'll take on the `placing ships` piece next.